Supervisory Guidance on Model Risk Man ...

 The banking sector, for example, has seen an evolution in its corporate structure.
 This is because of changes that the sector has gone through, moving from public institutions to profit-oriented private entities.
 Regulations have also increased the range of banking services offered and, indirectly, competition.
-The new culture of supervisors is based on the collaboration with banks and this relationship may have positive effects in terms of business performances.
+The new culture of supervisors is based on collaboration with banks and this relationship may have positive effects in terms of business performance.

 On the other hand, insurers had limited experience with bank retail client requirements.
 The problem was solved through successful alliances in which banks used their distribution capacity and insurers developed simpler products.

 Culture has also driven the creation of new approaches to deal with increasing competition.
 A culture of distribution has replaced the pre-existing culture of production.
-Due to this change, management has been able to shift the focus from an efficient service development towards an effective selling system, thereby creating a new kind of risk culture.
+Due to this change, management has been able to shift the focus from efficient service development toward an effective selling system, thereby creating a new kind of risk culture.

 In the new context, culture is a resource rather than a limitation.
 If taken into consideration, it can ensure the success of events such as mergers and acquisitions.

 Culture may be used to improve firm performance and stability.
 Nowadays, it is challenging to develop and implement a strategy.
 This is due to the intrinsic variability of the market, with controls becoming increasingly complicated due to a broader range of business activities and functions.
 In this context, culture can create shared values to drive individual behavior in pursuing the organizational strategy and assisting the role of internal controls.

 Risk culture can result in a competitive advantage for firms with better cultures and conducts.
 This is particularly with regard to client reputation and the ability to attract employees and investors.